bongnv/sublime-go/README.md

 ## Configurations

 The plugin contributes the following settings:

-- `go_override_default_hot_keys`: Override default hot keys by provided functionality from the package (default: `true`)
+* `go_override_default_hot_keys`: Override default hot keys to provide functionality from the package (default: `true`)
-- To have custom format pre save, add the similar configuration to the following :
+* To have custom formatter before files saving, add a similar configuration to the following to `.sublime-project` files:
 ```json
   "golang": {
     "pre_save_formats": {